oracle-devrel/cd3-automation-toolkit/docs/launch-from-rmstack.md

 * OCI Tenancy Access as defined in [Prerequisites](prerequisites.md).
 <br><br>

-- [x] Click on below button to directly navigate to Resource Manager stack in the OCI Tenancy and fill in required details to launch CD3 container.<br>
+- [x] Click on below button to directly navigate to Resource Manager stack in the OCI Tenancy and fill in required details to launch CD3 Work VM and Container.<br>
 [![Deploy_To_OCI](https://oci-resourcemanager-plugin.plugins.oci.oraclecloud.com/latest/deploy-to-oracle-cloud.svg)](https://cloud.oracle.com/resourcemanager/stacks/create?zipUrl=https://github.com/oracle-devrel/cd3-automation-toolkit/archive/refs/heads/main.zip)

-- [x] This action will initiate the deployment of the Work VM in the tenancy after logging in  and will configure the Automation Toolkit on a Podman container within that VM.
+- [x] This action will initiate the deployment of the Work VM in the tenancy after logging in to OCI and will configure the Automation Toolkit on a Podman container within that VM.

 - [x] Enter the required details in the Resource manager stack and click on create.
 !!!
 Warning